Bath Spa is moving to new software to deliver its Library services.

 How long can I keep books for?

 Items will have one automatic renewal for a further 30 days.
-After that, you will need to renew items online or in person.
+After that, you'll need to renew items online or in person.

 All items now have an extended loan period.
-Any recalled books must be returned within seven days or you will be charged a fine.
+Any recalled books must be returned within seven days or you'll be charged a fine.

 Where has the interlibrary loan form gone?

-You can now request interlibrary loans from here.
+You can now request interlibrary loans online.
 The form looks different, but contains the same content.

 Will my books always automatically renew?